beotborry/beotborry.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   more_info: >

-news: false # includes a list of news items
+news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-I'm currently MS student studying AI in M.IN.D Lab.
+I'm currently MS student studying AI in <a href='https://mindlab-snu.github.io/'>M.IN.D Lab</a>.

-Research Interest: AI Fairness/Bias, Medical AI, Multimodal Learning
+Research Interest: AI Safety (Debiasing, Fairness, Preventing NSFW Content Generation), Medical AI